Sephardic Jews: Language

-The most typical traditional language of Sephardim is Judeo-Spanish, also called Judezmo or Ladino.
-It is a Romance language derived mainly from Old Castilian (Spanish), with many borrowings from Turkish, and to a lesser extent from Greek, Arabic, Hebrew, and French.
+Sephardic Hebrew is the distinctive variety of Hebrew pronunciation used by the Sephardim.

-Until recently, two different dialects of Judeo-Spanish were spoken in the Mediterranean region: Eastern Judeo-Spanish (in various distinctive regional variations) and Western or North African Judeo-Spanish (also known as Ḥakitía).
+The most typical traditional language of Sephardim is Judaeo-Spanish, also called Judezmo or Ladino.
+It is a Romance language derived mainly from Old Spanish, with many borrowings from Turkish, and to a lesser extent from Greek, Arabic, Hebrew, and French.
+Until recently, two different dialects of Judaeo-Spanish were spoken in the Mediterranean region: Eastern Judeo-Spanish (in various distinctive regional variations) and Western or North African Judaeo-Spanish (also known as Ḥakitía).
 The latter was once spoken, with little regional distinction, in six towns in Northern Morocco.
 Because of later emigration, it was also spoken by Sephardim in Ceuta and Melilla (Spanish cities in North Africa), Gibraltar, Casablanca (Morocco), and Oran (Algeria).

 The Eastern Sephardic dialect is typified by its greater conservatism, its retention of numerous Old Spanish features in phonology, morphology, and lexicon, and its numerous borrowings from Turkish and, to a lesser extent, also from Greek and South Slavic.
-Both dialects have (or had) numerous borrowings from Hebrew, especially in reference to religious matters.
+Both dialects have (or had) numerous borrowings from Hebrew, especially in religious contexts.
 But the number of Hebraisms in everyday speech or writing is in no way comparable to that found in Yiddish, the first language for some time among Ashkenazi Jews in Europe.

 On the other hand, the North African Sephardic dialect was, until the early 20th century, also highly conservative; its abundant Colloquial Arabic loan words retained most of the Arabic phonemes as functional components of a new, enriched Hispano-Semitic phonological system.
 During the Spanish colonial occupation of Northern Morocco (1912–1956), Ḥakitía was subjected to pervasive, massive influence from Modern Standard Spanish.
-Most Moroccan Jews now speak a colloquial, Andalusian form of Spanish, with only occasional use of the old language as a sign of in-group solidarity.
+Most Moroccan Jews now speak Andalusian Spanish, with only occasional use of the old language as a sign of in-group solidarity.
 Similarly, American Jews may now use an occasional Yiddishism in colloquial speech.
-Except for certain younger individuals, who continue to practice Ḥakitía as a matter of cultural pride, this dialect, probably the most Arabized of the Romance languages apart from Mozarabic, has essentially ceased to exist.
+Except for certain younger individuals, who continue to practice Ḥakitía mars a matter of cultural pride, this dialect, probably the most Arabized of the Romance languages aside from medieval Andalusi Romance, has essentially ceased to exist.